-I finished a manuscript and found an agent, and my first book, The Light on Farallon Island, will be published in 2023 — which once more sorely tempts me to believe in fate.
-My second novel, Tenderhearted Executioner, will follow.
+I finished a manuscript and found an agent, and my first book, The Light on Farallon Island, is now available in paperback, audio, and ebook formats — which once more sorely tempts me to believe in fate.
+My second novel, Tenderhearted Executioner, will follow in 2024.

 Whatever else happens in my life, I hope it remains a bountiful feast of words until The End.